Educator, Facilitator, Engine for ECONOMIC GROWTH

 The BOCES of NY State urges legislators to provide all New York State students with access to programs that lead to multiple pathways for high school graduation, including the new CTE-based pathway.
 We ask our leaders to ensure that funding for CTE be enhanced by adjusting the existing aid formula that supports these programs.

-Recommendation: The existing CTE BOCES Aid formula dates to 1990 and only provides aid for $30,000 of a BOCES CTE instructor’s salary.
-Because of this, the state’s contribution to Career and Technical Education continues to decrease, shifting the costs to the local tax payers.
+The existing CTE BOCES Aid formula dates back to 1990 and only provides aid for $30,000 of a BOCES CTE instructor’s salary.
+As a result of this, the state’s contribution to Career and Technical Education continues to decrease, shifting the costs to local school districts.
 We recommend that 100 percent of a BOCES CTE instructor’s salary be “aidable.”
 We further recommend that the formula include those BOCES instructors who teach in P-Tech programs and STEM high schools.

 The mission of District Superintendents (the leaders of the individual BOCES) is to be vigorous agents for reform, effectively advocating for educational excellence and equity on behalf of all learners in New York state.
 Doing this requires collaboration and leadership at the regional and state level in partnership with the commissioner of education, the Board of Regents and local school districts.